CHTC/chtc-website-source/_uw-research-computing/htc-roadmap.md

 - **HTCondor** is a job scheduling software that will run your jobs out on the execution points.
 - The **Execution Points** are the set of resources your job runs on.

-High Throughput Computing systems specialize in running several small, independent jobs.
-On the other hand, High Performance Computing systems specialize in running a few, very large jobs that use multiple computers working together.
+High Throughput Computing systems specialize in running tens to millions small, independent jobs.
+On the other hand, High Performance Computing systems specialize in running a few, very large jobs that use multiple computers working together on the same problem.

 <table class="comparison-table">
    <thead>